alexmacarthur/graphql-quest/README.md

 # Quest

-A minimal library for making GraphQL requests in JavaScript, coming in at < 900 bytes.
+A minimal library for making GraphQL requests in JavaScript, coming in at < 600 bytes gzipped.

+## Why?

+I needed an ultra-light, minimally-scoped client for talking to a GraphQL API.
+Prisma's [graphql-request](https://github.com/prisma-labs/graphql-request) has the feature set I needed, and is pretty small in size, but I wanted to go even thinner.
+For _most_ use cases, Quest has an extremely similar feature set with a gzipped size that's ~9.5 times smaller than Prisma's alternative.

 ## Simplest Usage